 Ladies & Gentlemen, start your engines ... if you can!
 This will be a hands-on experience similar to the NASCAR Engine Challenge.
 In this camp you will learn basic engine theory and then disassemble, inspect, reassemble and start a V8 engine on a stand.

 Hands-on experience with carpentry, survey work and heavy equipment.
 Students will be engaged in activities in building a shop project on the first day.
 While on the second day, we will perform activities in civil construction, and will have the opportunity to operate our backhoe and mini excavator.

 Prehabilitation to prevent common injuries and enhance athletic performance.
 Students will understand common athletic injuries to the knee, ankle and shoulder and perform exercises intended to reduce the likelihood of occurring.
 Students will gain a greater understanding of accepted strength and conditioning principles and be able to apply them to enhance their athletic experience.
 Students may also have the opportunity to learn from guest speaker(s) including Dr. Robert Norris, team physician at Michigan State University, who is tentatively scheduled to speak.

 Students with special dietary needs are welcome to bring their own lunch and snacks.
 Refrigeration is available.
-Students must be dropped off at Wilson Talent Center between 7:15 and 7:30 am, and must be picked-up prompty at 4 pm.
-If you have questions, please contact Lonnie Thomas at email@example.com.
+Students must be dropped off at Wilson Talent Center between 7:15 and 7:30 am, and must be picked-up promptly at 4 pm.
+If you have questions, please contact Lonnie Thomas at firstname.lastname@example.org.
 Thank you.